cmu-delphi/delphi-epidata/docs/api/ili_nearby_nowcast.md

 ## Overview
 {: .no_toc}

-This endpoint provides Delphi's nowcast esimtates of the percentage of outpatient visits due to Influenza-Like Illness (ILI).
+This endpoint provides Delphi's nowcast estimates of the percentage of outpatient visits due to Influenza-Like Illness (ILI).

 This system uses a sensor-fusion approach to estimate the current level of flu activity before the official CDC reports are finalized.
 It is available for: